Canada Graduate Research Scholarships - Doctoral (formerly CGS-D) | Graduate & Postdoctoral Studies

 Transcript Submission & Deadline

-Applicants must upload their own official transcripts to the application.
-Current Guelph students may be able to obtain their Guelph transcripts at no charge; please refer to “Ordering Transcripts” under Tools and Resources on our website.
 NOTE: Students are responsible for verifying the completeness and accuracy of transcripts uploaded to their application.
 Failure to do so may result in the disqualification of the application from consideration.

-NSERC Doctoral Application Deadline
+CGRS Doctoral Application Deadlines

 • Applications submitted online after this date will not be considered.